odh-labs/predictive-maint/docs/image-detection-6-train-model-demo.md

     /api/v1.0/predictions
     ```
 - in the body section copy and paste [the 1s and 0s raw data here](https://raw.githubusercontent.com/odh-labs/predictive-maint/main/training/data/seldon-payload.txt)
-This is the same type of numeric multi dimensional array our notebook uses when it does its perdiction.
+This numeric multi dimensional array represents an image.
 - Click **Send**
 - You should see a prediction at the bottom
 ![images/6-model-training-demo/image12.png](images/6-model-training-demo/image12.png)